 The Early Years

-At the age of nine, Arthur joined his mother in Washington, DC.
-Once there, Arthur gained greater access to the arts than he had known as a boy in Tennessee.
-His mother supported Arthur in pursuit of dance training, and on July 28, 1950, at the tender age of 16, Arthur Hall made his stage debut in the chorus of The National Negro Opera Company's production of Robert Nathaniel Dett's The Ordering of Moses at Griffith Stadium, Washington, DC.
+At nine, Arthur travelled alone by train to join his mother in Washington, DC.
+There he gained greater access to the arts than he had known in Tennessee.
+During the war, Ms. Sally married Mr. Hall, and Arthur Milton became Arthur Hall.
+Ms. Sally encouraged Arthur's pursuit of the arts, and on July 28, 1950, at the age of 16, Arthur Hall made his stage debut in the chorus of The National Negro Opera Company's production of Robert Nathaniel Dett's The Ordering of Moses at Griffith Stadium in Washington.
+He said the opera was notable for its "sledgehammer sociology."

 How did Arthur accomplish this quiet revolution?
-Visions and dreams of creations waiting to come to life under his artistic direction, as well as dedication and perseverance allowed Arthur to change the world.
-These vital elements are reflected in thirty years of artistic leadership from his home base of Philadelphia, and another ten plus years spent spurring the development of the arts in his birth place of Memphis, Tennessee, as well as in diverse places such as Arizona, New Mexico, New Hampshire, and Maine.
+With visions and dreams of creations waiting to come to life under his artistic direction, with dedication and perseverance, Arthur changed the world.
+These vital elements are reflected in thirty years of artistic leadership from his home base of Philadelphia, and another ten plus years spent spurring the development of the arts in his birth place of Memphis, Tennessee, and in diverse other places such as Arizona, New Mexico, New Hampshire, and Maine.

 The Birth of Afro-American Dance

-The quiet revolution began in the year 1958, marking Arthur Hall's service as director and choreographer for the Sidney King Dance Theater.
-The year 1958 launched the pioneering work of not only Arthur Hall, but also of Martha Graham, Alvin Ailey, and Eleo Pomare, as each established their own dance companies at that time.
-The seeds for a major dance, art, and cultural renaissance in America were thereby planted.
+The "quiet revolution" Arthur describes continued in 1958.
+Arthur Hall served as a director and choreographer for the Sidney King Dance Theater.
+1958 launched the pioneering work of not only Arthur Hall, but also of Martha Graham on Broadway, the modern dance of Alvin Ailey, and the angry political dance of Eleo Pomare.
+Each of these giants established their own dance companies at the same time.
+These are the seeds of a major dance, art, and cultural renaissance in America.
 As an artistic director, Arthur played his part in the quiet revolution and cultural renaissance by first presenting African Sketches, largely reflecting what he had learned from Saka Acquaye.
-Arthur had an incredible memory for art forms.
-People called him a walking encyclopedia, because he could remember all of the dances and stories taught to him by Saka Acquaye and others.
+Arthur had an profound memory for diverse art forms.
+People called him a walking encyclopedia.
+He could remember all of the dances and stories taught to him by Saka Acquaye and that he had seen on stage and in movies.
 Yet Arthur's choreography was original.
+He could combine traditional with modern with ballet with dramatic, always true to the spirit of the original.
 Because of this, Arthur's work represented a link between two cultures - the Africans who were taken away from their tradition and the Africans who still had it.

 Arthur's dreams and visions were destined to come to life.
 Other key ingredients to this process included Arthur's dance education.
 Arthur acknowledged his dance education as including study with a host of other mentors: John Hines of the John Hines School of Dance in Philadelphia; Marion Cuyjet of the Judimar School of Dance in Philadelphia; Melvina Taze of the University of Pennsylvania in Philadelphia; Sylvilla Fort of the Katherine Dunham School of Dance in New York City; Joseph Nash of New York City and Philadelphia; Leigh Parham of New York; Walter Nicks of New York; John Kow Mensah Eshun of Ghana; Obediah Craig of Nigeria; Lavinia Williams of Haiti; Percival Borde of New York; and, exposure to various teachers at the University of Ife in Nigeria.